alexl8819/myteam-multipage-website/README.md

 ### Continued development

 Accessibility, linting and testing are currently the key goals for a robust solution.
+Attention to detail is also important which will be my next focus after I've created a baseline for my current goals.

 ### Useful resources